matsov/PolyG-searching-in-Campylobacter-Phages/README.md

-*PolyG-searching-in-Campylobacter-Phages*
+**PolyG-searching-in-Campylobacter-Phages**

-Original base script used to find simple continuous G repeats in selected phage genomes.
+Original basic script used to find simple continuous G repeats in selected phage genomes.